Nov 22, 17 08:40 AM

 Senior police official, S Boralingaiah, described why the operation lasted so long.

 "It was a long struggle to capture the leopard,” he said.
-“Although it was injected with tranquilisers it could be captured only around 20.15 local time when the medication took full effect."The BBC reported that the animal was then moved to a national park, while the six injured people have been treated for minor injuries.
+“Although it was injected with tranquilisers it could be captured only around 20.15 local time when the medication took full effect."The BBC reported that the cat was then moved to a national park, while the six injured people have been treated for minor injuries.
 Fortunately no students were in the school at the time of the leopard’s arrival, with no classes being held over the weekend.
 India’s leopard population is estimated to be between 12,000 and 14,000.
-Such incidents become more frequent as residential or urban areas expand into animal habitats.
+Such incidents become more frequent as residential or urban areas expand into their habitats.

 Feb 2nd 2016